Laurier 101: Spring Start Incoming Student Support

 Preparing for University

-Spring Welcome: Start Strong in May
+Spring Orientation: Start Strong in May

-The Spring Welcome: Start Strong In May webinar is designed to help make the transition to university life easier by reviewing everything you need to know before you start your classes in May.
+Spring Orientation: Start Strong In May is designed to help make the transition to university life easier by reviewing everything you need to know before you start your classes in May.
 We'll chat about what to expect from your first lecture, how to effectively navigate MyLearningSpace, and why your syllabus is the most important resource for each course.
 You'll also be introduced to the resources and services available to support you in your first term at Laurier.

 Registration link will be provided soon.

-University Preparation Resources and Modules
+University Preparation Resources & Modules

 Before you start your courses make sure to complete the University Preparation Modules.
 These self-paced modules are designed to help you build a strong foundation for academic success and feel ready to make the most of your time at Laurier.